Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 59.5 points or more just once this year.
+- Arizona State and its opponents have combined for 61 points or more only one time this season.

-- USC's games have gone over 59.5 points in four of eight chances this season.

-- Saturday's over/under is 2.1 points lower than the two team's combined 61.6 points per game average.
+- In 50% of USC's games this season (4/8), the teams combined to score more than Saturday's total of 61.

+- The combined points per game average of the two teams, 61.6, is 0.6 points more than Saturday's over/under.

-- The 59.5 total in this game is 2.4 points higher than the 57.1 average total in Trojans games this season.
+- The 61 over/under in this game is 3.9 points higher than the 57.1 average total in Trojans games this season.

 Arizona State Stats and Trends

-- Arizona State has three wins against the spread in eight games this year.

-- The Sun Devils have covered the spread twice this season when favored by 8.5 points or more (in four chances).
+- The Sun Devils have been favored by 9 points or more four times this season and have covered the spread in two of them.

-- Arizona State's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- Arizona State's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- The Sun Devils put up 30.3 points per game, comparable to the 28.6 per outing the Trojans surrender.
+- The Sun Devils rack up 30.3 points per game, comparable to the 28.6 per matchup the Trojans surrender.

-- Arizona State is 2-1 against the spread and 4-0 overall in games when it records more than 28.6 points.

-- Arizona State is 3-3 against the spread and 5-2 overall when the team piles up more than 392.8 yards.
+- Arizona State is 3-3 against the spread and 5-2 overall when the team picks up more than 392.8 yards.

 - The Sun Devils have turned the ball over 15 times this season, three more turnovers than the Trojans have forced (12).